Trump's State of the Union: Who's attending?

 Joint Chiefs of Staff

-Members of the Joint Chiefs of Staff, senior uniformed leaders — from the Marine Corps, Navy, Army and Air Force — in the U.S. Department of Defense who help advise the president and his staff on military matters, will also attend the address.
+Members of the Joint Chiefs of Staff and senior uniformed leaders in the Defense Department who help advise the president and his staff on military matters will also attend the address.